mayajuman/mayajuman.github.io/scicomm.md

 ### Peabody Portraits

 I created a portfolio of original DSLR images of the Peabody Museum paleontology collections, which I presented as a final project for a digital photography class at the Yale School of Art in December 2019.
 This series focused on juxtapositions of the organic and the artificial in natural history museums.
-Check out a few of my favorite images below!
+Here are a few of my favorite images:

 <img src="/public/aisle.jpg" alt="aisle">
 <img src="/public/ammonite.jpg" alt="ammonite">